tsuru/tsuru/docs/managing/using-pools.rst

 Adding a pool
 -------------

-In order to create a pool, you should invoke `tsuru pool-add`:
+In order to create a pool, you should invoke `tsuru pool add`:

 .. highlight:: bash

 ::

-    $ tsuru pool-add pool1
+    $ tsuru pool add pool1

 If you want to create a public pool you can do: